anki-xyz/survival2022/README.md

     https://github.com/anki-xyz/survival2022.git

-## How to cite this repository
+## How to use this:

-tbd.
+    from survival2022.plot import noOutline
+    noOutline()